 A shocking case of unbridled sex, sadism, prostitution, date-rape drugs, abduction, bondage, torture, sexploitation, perverted fetishes, serial killing and dismemberment of the depraved New York notorious Ripper…

-TV SHOWS & DOCS FEATURING Richard Cottingham
+TV Shows & documentaries about Richard Cottingham

 Born to kill?
 S6.E3 – Richard Cottingham: The Times Square Ripper